Helping you find the right answers

 A stadium development at Bramley-Moore Dock further enhances Liverpool’s international reputation for delivering major transformational projects on a large scale.

-If Everton chose to take up a Public Works Loan Board loan, facilitated by Liverpool City Council, then the Council benefit by using interest paid on the loan to support frontline services such as social care, education and street services.
+If Everton chose to take up a Public Works Loan Board loan, facilitated by Liverpool City Council, then the council could benefit by using interest paid on the loan to support frontline services such as social care, education and street services.

 Goodison Park – The Future